Humanberto/JS-Book-exercises/README.md

 # JS-Book-exercises
-Repo used to practice exercises in the book "murach's JavaScript and J
+Repo used to practice exercises in the book "murach's JavaScript and JQuery"